Twerking and Tearjerkers: Inside the Xscape and SWV Mother’s Day Verzuz Battle - E! Online

 A special segment showcased some of the ladies' songwriting skills outside of their respective groups, including an unexpected, but awesome mashup of Ed Sheeran's massive 2017 hit "Shape of You" and TLC's 1999 anthem "No Scrubs," which Kandi and Tiny both have writing credits for.
 The Real Housewives of Atlanta star hit another high note—literally—during Xscape's finale performance of "Understanding" when she nailed her famous whistle note.

 But the ultimate moment of Black girl magic occurred when Coko—SWV's lead vocalist—joined Xscape on the classic slow jam "Who Can I Run To."
-The impromptu sing along was reminiscent of last September's Verzuz battle when Patti LaBelle joined fellow soul icon Gladys Knight for an unprecedented performance of the 1985 cover song "That's What Friends Are For."
+The impromptu sing-along was reminiscent of last September's Verzuz battle when Patti LaBelle joined fellow soul icon Gladys Knight for an unprecedented performance of the 1985 cover song "That's What Friends Are For."

 For just over three hours more than 450,000 people watched live, including Tiffany Haddish, Snoop Dogg, who faced off with DMX in the epic Verzuz battle of the dogs last summer and Mimi herself.